hackclub/increase-ruby/README.md

 # => {"id"=>"card_1234abcd", "type"=>"card", ... }

 idempotent_replayed = card.response.headers['Idempotent-Replayed']
-# => "false"
+# => nil
 ```

 Reusing the key in subsequent requests will return the same response code and body as the original request along with an
-additional HTTP header (Idempotent-Replayed: true).
+additional HTTP header (`Idempotent-Replayed: true`).
 This applies to both success and error responses.
 In situations
 where your request results in a validation error, you'll need to update your request and retry with a new idempotency
 key.